Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 This is an example about how improve the awareness to organization that is not like the usual software alternative list, because can give more information that are valuable to the people in charge of decisions.

 In a first world country there are limitations or issues like elsewhere but it is important to see that internet, public awareness and young people are changing the situation.
-Also, if the [italian case](https://profilo.forumpa.it/doc/?file=2021/2021_FPA_Data_Insight_Lavoro_pubblico_2021.pdf&confirm=yes) seems that in the public government the people under 30 years old is the 4%.
+Also, if the [Italian case](https://profilo.forumpa.it/doc/?file=2021/2021_FPA_Data_Insight_Lavoro_pubblico_2021.pdf&confirm=yes) seems that in the public government the people under 30 years old is the 4%.
 Especially in [School institution the age average is the 58% is over 50](https://www.truenumbers.it/eta-degli-insegnanti/) but in Ocse countries is the 35%.

 I know people in Italian universities that still asks questions about Floppy disks to students of psychology for example or that teach using computer with very old operative systems because the professors doesn't know how to use the modern ones.